 After my ardent efforts for the past two months, I have finally made the

-work in progress tag go away and finally this beauty is ready.
+work in progress tag go away and this beauty is now ready.
 My mentors and I have decided that once it gets merged, they’ll send me a bottle of champagne and we’ll celebrate (perks of having cool mentors).
 And I reckon today is the day.
-Eeeeeepppp.
+YEAH!

 Nevertheless, I managed to complete another difficult task PR #6359.
 This involved expanding the FITS Column interface to allow coordinate type keywords (TC*) and their corresponding attributes in FITS Columns.
 This was necessary to incorporate column-by-column conversion of Table Columns into FITS columns (as suggested by @mhvk), which previously seemed like an impossible task, but turned out to be just strenuous.
 Valid FITS keywords have finally been added and validated.
 Meanwhile, I also ended up finding subtle bugs in